Wafris/wafris-cli/README.md

 chmod +x wafris
 ```

-### Why can't I connect to Redis?
+### Q: Why can't I connect to Redis?

-1. You should make sure Redis is running, and you can connect to it locally
+1. You should make sure Redis is running, and you can connect to it via your `redis-cli` tools.
 2. Make sure that `redis-cli` is installed and in your path
 3. Double-check that you've correctly set Redis connection information in the `config.env` file - on some providers (Heroku), they periodically change the host and port that Redis is on.
 You may need to update your configuration.

+### Q: How can I get help?

+Email [support@wafris.org](mailto:support@wafris.org) or book a time at https://app.harmonizely.com/expedited/wafris